KRMDBS/AA_frequencies_sec_structure_template-1/README.md

 # Short description

-(Short project description here)
-Goal of this project is to determine the relative frequencies of the constituent amino acids for each protein secondary structural class.
+Goal of this project is to determine the relative frequencies of the constituent amino acids for three different protein secondary structural classes.

 # This was our approach